-

 Apparently, per Arenado's description, the discussion was centered around if balls travel better through humidity or clear air.
 Whichever way the heated debate played out, it sent a reverberation of laughs around the clubhouse.

 And it sent a combined five homers between the pair out of the yard in the past week's six-game win streak.
-With them, plenty of “Noooooots” in tow—even on the road.
+With them, plenty of “Noooooots” in tow.
 (Z Silver - MLB.com - Aug 16, 2021)

 -